thehiderofkeys/BehaviourDrivenDevelopment/README.md

  # Running the backend

- To backend is deployed using Apache Tomcat.
+ The backend is deployed using Apache Tomcat.
 This is provided as part of intelliJ Uiltimate.
-More information regarding set up of Apache Tomcat can be found here: http://tomcat.apache.org/.
+More information regarding the set up of Apache Tomcat can be found here: http://tomcat.apache.org/.

- Using intelliJ to run the backend and deploy it via Apache Tomcat follow the steps outlined in this tutorial: https://mkyong.com/intellij/intellij-idea-run-debug-web-application-on-tomcat/
+ Use intelliJ to run the backend and deploy it via Apache Tomcat.
+Follow the steps outlined in this tutorial: https://mkyong.com/intellij/intellij-idea-run-debug-web-application-on-tomcat/

 # Running the frontend

-The frontend is requires an installation of node.js with a version greater than 12.
+The frontend requires an installation of node.js with a version greater than 12.
 An installation guide can be found here https://nodejs.org/en/download/

 To run the frontend navigate into the directory SE754-Assignment-5/webapp/frontend